Tips Bulletin

 Termite Signs

-It’s helpful to know precisely where their nest is before getting rid of termites in walls.
+It’s helpful to know precisely where nests are located before removing termites or getting rid of bees in walls of your house.
 Check for pinholes in the wallpaper, faint lines in drywall, and peeling or bubbling paint.

 Tap on the wall and listen carefully for a hollow sound, indicating termites living within the confines.
 Also, baseboards that crumble under slight pressure indicate a termite problem.